vforch/vforch.github.io/README.md

 ## Compositionality matters

-on the ubiqutous quest of understanding how the mind creates the world
+On the ubiqutous quest of understanding how the mind creates the world